Daniyal-Javani/CsvToModel/README.md

-This apptakes a CSV file as input, like the example below, and generates Laravel Model files based on the data.
+This app takes a CSV file as input, like the example below, and generates Laravel Model files based on the data.

 ```
 "indirect-emissions-owned,electricity",meeting-rooms